 Mentoring & Training

 Call us “cutting-edge,” but we actually allow our practice groups to interact with one another — in fact, we encourage it — and you may find your interests changing as you are exposed to different areas of law.
-At Quarles, you have the freedom to change practice groups and develop your practice to reflect your particular interests and strengths.
+At Quarles & Brady, you have the freedom to change practice groups and develop your practice to reflect your particular interests and strengths.

 Our litigation associates will benefit from our collaboration with the National Institute of Trial Advocacy (NITA).
 For years, our litigation associates have participated in in-house litigation skills workshops focusing on important practice skills such as direct and cross-examination and negotiation.
-These two-day workshops are co-taught by NITA and Quarles lawyers and provide an excellent opportunity for hands-on skills development.
-Caution: homework alert.
-But worth it.
+These two-day workshops are co-taught by NITA and firm lawyers and provide an excellent opportunity for hands-on skills development.